edward1wang/Python-Net/README.md

 		# Split the record to a list:
 		(#Switch,#Port,#Building,#Facility,#RoomNumber,#Extension,#Jack Number,#CampusUnit)

+		# Process #Switch and #Port to get the proper Switch and Port number
+		# def Switch-Port-Numbers (#Switch, #Port)
+		# Return: #Switch-Number and #Port-Number

-		# Check if the #Switch.cfg file has been opened for appending
+		# Check if the #Switch-Number.cfg file has been opened for appending

 		# If not, open it

-		# If #Switch is not the same as last record,
+		# If #Switch-Number is not the same as last record,

 			#Close current switch configuration file
-			#Open a new siwtch configuraiton file: #Switch.cfg
+			#Open a new siwtch configuraiton file: #Switch-Number.cfg

-		# Format the switch interface configuration command based on the switch type:
+		# Format the switch interface configuration command based on the switch type

-			# Switch type 1: 3524

-			# Switch type 2: 4000/4005 with CatOS

-			# Switch type 3: 3550

-			# Switch type 4: 2960

-			# Switch type 5: 3750

-			# Switch type 6: 3850
+		# def Switch-Conf-Command (#Switch-Number, #Port-Number)
+		# Return: #Switch-conf-Command

 		# Appending the following line to the #Switch.cfg file:
-		# interface
+		# interface #Port-Number
+		# description Building:#Building,Facility:#Facility,RoomNumber:#RoomNumber,JackNumber:#JackNumber,CampusUnit:#CampusUnit,Comments:#CurrentDes